 - Temperature of the bearings;

 - Oil level of the bearings;

 - Stator winding temperature;

-- Air inlet and outlet temperatures;

 - Vibration level;

 - Field and stator voltage and current.

 At the beginning of operation, the values must be checked every fifteen minutes.
 After some hours of operation, check these values every hour.
 After some time, these intervals may be progressively increased, but those values must be recorded daily for a period of five to six weeks.